iotaledger/iota-wiki/next/docs/iota-sdk/docs/welcome.md

 The IOTA SDK is written in [Rust](getting-started/rust.mdx) and also has convenient bindings in [Node.js](getting-started/nodejs.mdx), [Python](getting-started/python.mdx) and [Wasm](getting-started/wasm.mdx).

-Each of these languages has specific set up instructions you will need to follow to use IOTA SDK in your project.
-Every binding is adjusted for the language's conventions and best practices.
-For example, Python developers avoid the Builder programming pattern, so our Python binding uses named constructor arguments.
+Each of these languages has specific set-up instructions you will need to follow to use the IOTA SDK in your project.
+The bindings libraries are individually adjusted for the language's conventions and best practices.
+For example, Python developers avoid the Builder programming pattern, so the Python binding uses named constructor arguments.

 ## Your Application In the IOTA Network